The3DP/VerseData-NKJV.github.io/README.md

 ---

+## Bible verse for August 11th, 2026 (*Mark 9:49-50, NKJV*):
+> ✞ **"For everyone will be seasoned with fire, and every
+> sacrifice will be seasoned with salt.
+Salt is good, but
+> if the salt loses its flavor, how will you season it?
+> Have salt in yourselves, and have peace with one another."

 ## Bible verse for August 10th, 2026 (*John 7:18, NKJV*):
 > ✞ **"He who speaks from himself seeks his own glory;
 > but He who seeks the glory of the One who sent him is true,